Some of the content on this page is being updated. Be sure to check back soon for the latest information.

-Q: Can my employer require I take the new vaccine?
+Q: Can my employer require that I take the new vaccine?

 A: Yes, if it has bargained first with CSEA over such a requirement AND you do not have a disability or religious objection.
 If you do, your employer would by law have to first engage in an interactive process with you and provide reasonable accommodation.
 In many classified positions, the only accommodation achievable will be an unpaid leave of absence.

 In bargaining over such a proposed employer requirement, CSEA would push (for example) for confirmation of your legal right to lost pay and medical expenses if the vaccine were to cause you a severe allergic reaction (which are fortunately very rare).
-To date, no CSEA employers have insisted on vaccinations (as most employees are eager to receive one).
+The Justice Department recently posted a memo explaining there’s no legal need for employers to wait until final FDA approval of vaccines.
 For more info, contact your LRR.

 Q: What additional training and supplies could be provided to members tasked with addressing the spread of the virus?